Having itchy skin and a rash that appears as small bumps during and after pregnancy is a common complaint in women.

 - Intense itching at night making it difficult to sleep

-Scientists are still studying PUPPS rash and trying to determine the cause for why this rash happens and continues into the postpartum.
+Scientists are still studying PUPPS rash and trying to determine the cause for why this rash happens and continues after birth.

 One theory is that it could be caused by an allergic reaction to the fetal cells in the mother’s blood or a chemical reaction happening in the body that is only present during pregnancy since the rash is very much like hives.

-So far, research hasn’t shown a correlation between PUPPS and other pregnancy complications such as preeclampsia, hypertension, fetal abnormalities, preterm birth, or any other worrisome conditions; however, having Rh-positive blood and being overweight before pregnancy can also increase your risk factor for developing this rash.
+So far, research hasn’t shown a correlation between PUPPS and other pregnancy complications such as preeclampsia, hypertension, fetal abnormalities, preterm birth, or any other worrisome conditions.

 Treating PUPPS Rash